Art Projects

 In 2004, Nicole commissioned a Brown Sugar series of paintings on canvas by

 Philomena Francis, Art Therapist, hosted by The Castle Theatre in Wellingborough.
 This project was part of her role as the facilitator of Black History Month events for Wellingborough African Caribbean Association.
-This involved curating a solo exhibition by Philomena Francis: Brown Sugar Series of paintings of Black women, made using a variety of unrefined brown sugar to create 'sugar paintings' of Black women's bodies in three wall hangings made of sackcloth and sugar cane.
+This involved curating a solo exhibition by Philomena Francis: Brown Sugar Series of paintings of black women, made using a variety of unrefined brown sugar to create 'sugar paintings' of black women's bodies in three wall hangings made of sackcloth and sugar cane.

 Cover Story: Wellingborough & Rushden Herald & Post, 07.10.04